Unreal-Dan/RekordBoxSongExporter/README.md

 The UI offers configurations for:

 ### Version
-The version of rekordbox being launched/hooked (only 6.5.0 and 5.8.5 at the moment)
+The version of Rekordbox being launched/hooked (only 6.5.0 and 5.8.5 at the moment)

 ### Specific Path
-The path of rekordbox can be overridden to any location, the version dropdown is still important
+The path of Rekordbox can be overridden to any location, the version dropdown is still important

 ### Output Format
 The format of output lines for all four files, this doesn't include the timestamp prepended for played_tracks.txt lines.